sass/sass/proposal/package-importer.d.ts.md

 import '../spec/js-api';
 ```

-#### `usePkgImporter`
+#### `useNodePkgImporter`

-If true, the compiler will use the built-in package importer to resolve any url
+If true, the compiler will use the built-in Node package importer to resolve any URL
-with the `pkg` scheme.
+with the `pkg:` scheme.
 This importer follows Node logic to locate Sass files.

 Defaults to false.